No-confidence motion against Imran Khan: Khan's Allegation of foreign support for the motion and later retraction

+“Whatever happened, now as things unfold, it wasn’t the US who told Pakistan [to oust me].
+It was unfortunately, from what evidence has come up, [former army chief] Gen [Qamar Javed] Bajwa who somehow managed to tell the Americans that I was anti-American.
+And so, it [the plan to oust me] wasn’t imported from there.
+It was exported from here to there.”

+Constitutional crisis following Khan's refusal to allow vote on no-confidence motion

+According to the Constitution of Pakistan, the Prime Minister has the constitutional power to dissolve the National Assembly and go for fresh elections, but this power is suspended when the Prime Minister is facing a vote of no confidence.

+The concept behind this provision is that in a parliamentary system, the Prime Minister serves as long as he commands the majority vote of the National Assembly; however, if he loses this majority, the Assembly can elect another Prime Minister and form a new government.
+Therefore, the right of the Prime Minister to dissolve the National Assembly is suspended until he survives the no-confidence motion and demonstrates that he commands the majority vote of the National Assembly.

+On April 3, 2022, Deputy Speaker of the National Assembly Qasim Khan Suri from Khan's PTI party, unilaterally dismissed the motion of no confidence by declaring it to be a foreign conspiracy instead of holding a vote on the motion according to the constitution.

+He stated, "No foreign country has the right to topple the elected government of Pakistan through a conspiracy" and said that "I am giving a ruling to disallow the (no-confidence) motion."

-In an address to the nation on 3 April 2022, Prime Minister Khan announced that he had advised President Arif Alvi to dissolve assemblies following the dismissal of the no-confidence motion.
+Within minutes of the above statement by the Deputy speaker, Prime Minister Khan announced on TV that he had advised President Arif Alvi to dissolve assemblies following the dismissal of the no-confidence motion by the Deputy speaker.
 Hence, on the same day, the president dissolved the National Assembly on the prime minister's advice under Article 58 of the Constitution.

 On the same day, the Supreme Court of Pakistan (SCP) took a suo moto of the ongoing situation and a three-member bench of the supreme court heard the case.
 On 7 April 2022, the dismissal of the no-confidence motion without a vote and the subsequent dissolution of the National Assembly was ruled unconstitutional by the supreme court.

 The SCP ordered that the National Assembly session be reconvened at no later than 10:30 a.m. on 9 April and may not be prorogued until the no-confidence vote is held.

 Afterwards, Khan said he accepted the court's decision but urged people to come out and protest against what he called an "imported government".